anirudh4git/Book-Recommender-System/README.md

 To make a new recommendation to a user, the idea of the item-item method is to find items similar to the ones the user already “positively” interacted with.
 Two items are considered to be similar if most of the users that have interacted with both of them did it in a similar way.
 This method is said to be “item-centred” as it represents items based on interactions users had with them and evaluates distances between those items.

-## Results

-What do we observe after implementing both the memory based techniques?

-The user-user method is based on the search of similar users in terms of interactions with items.
-As, in general, every user has only interacted with a few items, it makes the method pretty sensitive to any recorded interactions (high variance).
-On the other hand, as the final recommendation is only based on interactions recorded for users similar to our user of interest, we obtain more personalized results (low bias).
-Conversely, the item-item method is based on the search of similar items in terms of user-item interactions.
-As, in general, a lot of users have interacted with an item, the neighbourhood search is far less sensitive to single interactions (lower variance).
-As a counterpart, interactions coming from every kind of user (even users very different from our reference user) are then considered in the recommendation, making the method less personalised (more biased).
-Thus, this approach is less personalized than the user-user approach but more robust.

 ## Conclusions
 ●	In EDA, the Top-10 most rated books were essentially novels.
 Books like The Lovely Bone and The Secret Life of Bees were very well perceived.